By: Zachary Flynn

 At The Branch for Arts and Culture, people like artists, who have multiple varying sources of income can come for financing and for financial advice.

 “A lot of what we do here is trying to take a different perspective to artist income,” said Ben Spencer, Director of The Branch for Arts and Culture.

 “Creatives tend to not make money in the same ways as regular salaried workers and banks haven’t had a great grasp on how to translate that to useful credit offerings whether that’s a personal mortgage or a business line of credit.”

-Spencer says that many of their customers are artists, musicians and people in the theatre industry.
-He says that at traditional banks, many people in this industry would find a difficult time getting credit.
+Spencer said that many of their customers are artists, musicians and people in the theatre industry.
+He said that at traditional banks, many people in this industry would find a difficult time getting credit.

 The branch isn’t designed to look like a bank and it has very little signage.
-The space is filled with art and there is a stage that they invite their artistic customers to perform on.
-He says the branch serves as both a bank and also a community space.
+The space is filled with art and there is a stage that they invite their artistic customers to perform.
+He said the branch serves as both a bank and also a community space.

 “The outcome we really want is creative people who have a higher standard of living and who have better access to financial services and who can spend more time and energy creating beautiful things to enrich the rest of our lives,” said Spencer.

 ATB has an entire department dedicated to research and developing new technologies and Wellington Holbrook is ATB’s Chief Transformations Officer.